 Build houses and settle down; plant gardens and eat what they produce.
 Jeremiah 29:5

-God told the exiles to makes themselves ‘at home’ in Babylon.
-This is the norm for God’s people – build houses, plant gardens.
+God told the exiles to make themselves “at home” in Babylon.
+This is the norm for God’s people—build houses, plant gardens.
 It’s a picture of domesticity.
 It’s also a long term picture, eating what our gardens produce takes time.
 God’s people would be in Babylon for some time learning the lessons of living in a land not their own.
-In the meantime they are to find contentment in the daily routines of life.
+In the meantime, they’re to find contentment in the daily routines of life.

-Paul told the Thessalonians, “to make it your ambition to lead a quiet life: You should mind your own business and work with your hands, just as we told you, so that your daily life may win the respect of outsiders and so that you will not be dependent on anybody (1 Thessalonians 4:11-12).
+Paul wrote to the Thessalonians, “to make it your ambition to lead a quiet life: You should mind your own business and work with your hands, just as we told you, so that your daily life may win the respect of outsiders and so that you will not be dependent on anybody” (1 Thessalonians 4:11-12).

-By committing to being attentive to the little pleasures in life we can a lead a quiet, contented life which with impact others.
+By committing to being attentive to the little pleasures in life we can lead a quiet, contented life which will impact others.
 When others are rushing around creating a life of excitement, wealth or prominence, our peaceful lifestyle will be a challenging contrast.
-People will see that we aren’t dependent on their good will or on advantageous circumstances to have a happy life.
+People will see that we aren’t dependent on advantageous circumstances to have a happy life.

 Today as we live in “our Babylons”, we know this world isn’t our real home.
 However, we can enjoy a life of domesticity, while living with the hope of our future heavenly home.